ruuda/blog/posts/2014-08-22-writing-a-path-tracer-in-rust-part-5-multithreading.md

   and converts the image from CIE XYZ to the sRGB colour space.
   This is the final image.

-Rendering is a continuous process.
+Path tracing is an incremental process.
 Rays are generated at random, and the more rays are rendered, the better the image will be.
-Therefore there are multiple trace units and plot units which are recycled in a loop: the trace unit traces some rays, the plot unit plots them, and then the trace unit can be re-used.
+Therefore multiple trace units and plot units are recycled in a loop: the trace unit traces some rays, the plot unit plots them, and the process continues.
+To watch the result evolve,
+the tonemap unit periodically generates an image.

 [ciexyz]:  https://en.wikipedia.org/wiki/CIE_XYZ